jangcom/fhandler/README.md

 ## LICENSE

 This software is available under the MIT license;
-the license information is found in 'LICENSE'.
+the license information is found in "LICENSE".